theramiyer/blog/_drafts/on-sabarimala.md

 - They break a coconut outside the house, or preferably in front of Ganesha, and never look back.
 - They carry with them an _Irumudi_:
   - This bag contains a coconut whose one eye is pierced to let out the water in it and let in ghee.
-The eye is sealed when the inner chamber of the coconut id full of ghee.
+The eye is sealed when the inner chamber of the coconut is full of ghee.
 This ghee is offered to Ayyappa.
-  - The bag also contains rice and some cash, which those who attend the irumudi packing ceremony give to the pilgrims.
+  - The bag also contains rice and some cash, which, those who attend the irumudi packing ceremony give to the pilgrims.
 These contents are also offered to Ayyappa upon reaching the shrine.
 A small portion of this is retained, though.
 That constitutes the _prasadam_.
 In general, this ghee, rice and money help the pilgrims sustain for a while if they, say, got lost and ran out of supplies.
 Dry rice and ghee do not spoil for a long time, and combined with fire and water (which is readily available given that it's a rain forest), can become some good, nutritious food.
 Money could work in situations where money works.
 - Nobody cries at their departure.
 Nobody waves a bye.
 Nobody nods.
 Once the irumudi filling is finished for the entire group, they get up, prostrate in front of their spiritual guru for the pilgrimage (known as _Guruswamy_), and begin walking without looking back.
 The Guruswamy leads.
 - A deepam is lit in the pilgrims' houses until they come back.
 If they never come back, the deepam remains lit.
 Nobody performs the last rites for them, no _shraaddhams_, nothing.
 If the pilgrim does not return from the pilgrimage, they are not considered dead.
 - If everything goes well and the pilgrim returns, the prasadam is distributed within the house and to the closest relatives/friends.